This post contains affiliate links.

 According to CNN Money, in 2001, Fisher-Price (the manufacturer of Power Wheels) paid a $1.1 million fine to the U.S government because they apparently did not report some of these safety defects.
 At the time, this was the biggest fine a toy company had ever received in the history of the CPSC.

-The good news is that after receiving this fine, Fisher-Price was forced to make significant improvements in their safety standards.
+The good news is that after receiving this fine, Fisher-Price was forced to make significant improvements in its safety standards.
 Not only did they have to pay a lot of money as a result of these incidents, but they also got bad press, so their safety standards became extremely important to them.

 Now, if you check out their “Why Choose Power Wheels?” page, you’ll find that they advertise safety as one of the reasons for which you should choose their product.
 It makes sense that they worked on this so much since their reputation and future success depended on it.
 So actually, all the defects which happened in the past lead to great safety standards today!